Pourquoi nous torréfions notre café: la philosophie derrière chaque tasse

 Brûlerie Rousseau — Quebec

-Roasting curves developed over months, profiles adjusted for each origin, a consistency that guarantees the same cup from one week to the next.
-Like the work of a race engineer optimizing settings for each circuit.
+Roasting curves developed over months, profiles adjusted for each origin, consistency that guarantees the same cup week after week.
+Like the work of a race engineer who optimizes settings for each track.

-Ethiopia yields floral and fruity coffees.
+Ethiopia produces floral and fruity coffees.
 Brazil offers notes of chocolate and hazelnut.
 Colombia balances acidity and sweetness.
 Each origin is a terroir, and each terroir tells a different story.
-Artisan roasting is the art of allowing this story to express itself rather than drowning it in a standard taste.
+Artisan roasting is the art of letting that story express itself rather than drowning it in a standard taste.

-At Carrera Café, our team knows our products, their origin, their roast.
+At Carrera Café, our team knows our products, their origin, their roasting.
 Ask us questions: it's our job, and it's also our passion.
-Next time you're in Petit Champlain, take the time to try a single origin.
+The next time you visit Petit Champlain, take the time to taste a single origin.
 The difference from an ordinary coffee will surprise you.

 More articles